Spevigo - Drug Monograph

 • Advise patients to seek immediate medical attention for symptoms of hypersensitivity reactions

-• Discuss importance of tuberculosis screening before treatment
+• Discuss the importance of avoiding live vaccines during treatment

-• Inform patients to avoid live vaccines during treatment
+• Inform patients that laboratory monitoring may be required during treatment

-• Discuss potential side effects and management strategies
+• Discuss the potential for common side effects and management strategies

 References